jdrouet/inapt/readme.md

 A minimal Debian/Ubuntu APT repository proxy written in Rust.
 It exposes a valid APT repo structure over HTTP but sources .deb packages directly from GitHub Release assets.
 Useful for distributing packages without hosting your own artifact storage.

+> ⚠️ The following readme is a goal, it's not yet implemented...

 ## Features

 - Exposes a Debian repository structure over HTTP: